cwesterhold/liquidsoft_components/README.md

 - Toggle Bar
     - Horizontal tab interface capable of handing any number of inputs.
     - Easily customize colors with an easy to use set of attributes.
-- Switch - Coming soon
+- Switch
     - Cupertino or Material Switch
     - customize colors and size
-- Search Bar - Coming Soon
+- Search Bar
+    - Cupertino or Material Seach Bar

 Please check out each example for implementation details on each widget